Customizing the ChoiceScript Stats Screen

 • Wounds=4: At Death’s door

-The way we do that is by creating a temporary variable to hold the text describing your wounds, like this:
+We do that by creating a temporary variable to hold the text describing your wounds, like this:

 *temp wound_text